mspncp/gosu-wiki/To Do.md

   * Document Gosu::\_release\_openal\_resources and how it could be useful in testing (or can I fix this in a better way?)

 ## Gosu 0.9.x+
-  * Redesign (see forum) drawing interface
-  * Rewrite Gosu::Input with support for multiple gamepads and analog joysticks, serializable button IDs, …
-  * simplify Gosu's IO philosophy (C++)
-  * Make plans for an official Scene/State system
-  * How would a TexturePacker like thingie work for Gosu?
-  * If there ever is functionality to 'and' and 'or' Gosu::Button, how would one check in buttonDown?
-  * Use symbols AND fixnums for button ids?
-  * Re-introduce Async support
-  * Look into MikMod support
-  * Image::insert/Bitmap::insert should memcpy if possible
-  * Apply colorKey AFTER splitting the bitmap into tiles, not before!
-  * Add block to Zen::window for initialization.
-Or setup()?